 In February (and the very last bit of January) we’re hosting a True Crime series programmed by Lauren Smart.

-The very best of 2016 according to The Wild Detectives’ family.
+The very best of 2018 according to The Wild Detectives’ extended family.

 Last April, UTA invited us to give a talk as part of their TEDx 2016 program.
 It was a great opportunity and a considerable challenge -we don’t usually talk to large crowds outside bars.
 After overcoming our stage fright, we managed to put this talk together and present the ideas behind this dream-project of ours: The Wild Detectives.
 Pardon our accent and hope you like it!